-Ancient Lissos was the seaport of Elyros and was built in a small valley between ancient Syia (current Sougia) and Paleochora.
+Ancient Lissos (Lisos) was the seaport of Elyros and was built in a small valley between ancient Syia (current Sougia) and Paleochora.
 It flourished from the Hellenistic period up to the 9th century, when it was destroyed by the Saracens.
-It was famous for the Asclepion, where patients from all over the island arrived to be healed from the thermal baths.
+The area hosted dozens of statues and coins of Lissos, indicating that Lissos was one of the most powerful towns in Crete.

 Lissos was famous for the Asclepion, where patients from all over the island arrived to be healed from the thermal baths.
 You can still see the mosaic floors of the temple of Asclepius with depictions of animals and geometric shapes, which was destroyed by an earthquake.
 You can still see the inscriptions of laws and resolution on the walls.
 The most important statues were these of Goddess of Health (Hygeia), Asclepius and Pluto, that can be seen at the Archaeological Museum of Chania.
 A large number of marble statues depicting children were also found.

 A walk in the valley of Lissos will impress you, as the area is dispersed with ancient ruins, such as pillars, building bases and pieces of marble.
 You will see the Roman necropolis with vaulted tombs, the ruins of the Roman theater (odeon) and the baths near the spring that was used in the Asklepion therapies, the ancient pier that was raised after 365 AD earthquake and a building called Customs above the beach.